matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 It is proposed that an HTTP-based protocol be used to establish an ephemeral bi-directional communication session over which the two devices can exchange the necessary data.
-This session is described as "insecure" as it provides no end-to-end confidentiality nor authenticity by itself—these are layered on top of it.
+This session is described as "insecure" as it provides no end-to-end confidentiality nor authenticity by itself---these are layered on top of it.

 #### High-level description